 Just like a pond of freshwater in a scathing desert wasteland, Huntington, New York is a lazy oasis in the bustling state of New York.
 Huntington escaped the thwarting grasps of responsibility and allows full-service gas retailers in the city.
 The reason why this old law is still around is a bit foggy, but we know the real reason.
 The city is just a proponent of putting in the least amount of effort as possible.

 During the 1980’s, fire safety became a major concern for the Huntington Fire Department.
 Pumping your own gasoline was believed to be a fire hazard.
 Therefore, not long after, Huntington passed a city-wide regulation that would require gas retailers to offer full-service pumps.
 Any driver who is caught fueling their own vehicle would experience the repercussions of heavy fine payments.
-Another known fire hazard: doing any kind of work, because your body will catch fire, which is why being lazy is better.
+It doesn’t matter what NY city you live in to take advantage of the mandated 3-year savings you’ll receive when completing a NY Defensive Driving Course.
+Check it out now.

 Whether you’re living in the west coast or the east coast, there’s plenty of opportunity to exert your laziness.
 If these states or cities aren’t nearby, then consider hiring your own personal gas station attendant, because being lazy is an often-overlooked bliss.